-Most stockholders can elect to view future proxy statements and annual reports over the Internet instead of receiving paper copies in the mail.
+Most stockholders can elect to view or receive copies of future proxy materials over the Internet instead of receiving paper copies in the mail.

-You can choose this option and save the cost of producing and mailing these documents by:
+You can choose this option and save us the cost of producing and mailing these documents by:

-- following the instructions provided on your Notice or proxy card; - following the instructions provided when you submit a proxy to vote over the Internet; or - going to www.proxyvote.com and following the instructions provided.
+- following the instructions provided on your Internet Availability Notice or proxy card; - following the instructions provided when you vote over the Internet; or - going to www.proxyvote.com and following the instructions provided.